 During the coronavirus (COVID-19) pandemic, the Office for National Statistics (ONS) is working to ensure that the UK has the best information about our society and economy and that the government has the information it needs to manage its response.

 The need to limit social contact means we have changed the way we normally work.
 To keep the public and our staff safe, we have introduced different ways of collecting data.
-We are also gathering new information to help us understand how COVID-19 is impacting our daily lives.
+We are also gathering new information to help us understand how the coronavirus is affecting our daily lives.

 As a result of the pandemic, we have:

-set-up a new dedicated page on our website to enable quick assessment of the impact of COVID-19
+- set-up a new dedicated page on our website to enable quick assessment of the impact of the coronavirus

 There is more information about our studies and what is involved in taking part on our website.